 This drink is creamy, nutty, and fruity/tropical all at the same time, three flavors you don’t necessarily think will work together, but they do.
-And here was the exciting part, very rarely do I encounter completely new taste combinations, but this was a new one for me!
+And here was the exciting part, very rarely do I encounter completely new taste combinations, but this fit that bill for me!

-It’s always fun to try a new drink recipe, and even more so when it’s a successful and tasty as this one.
+It’s always fun to try a different drink recipe, and even more so when it’s as successful and tasty as this one.
 Be adventurous and try a Jamaican Quaalude tonight!